danielproberts/Dark-Sky-Comparisons/README.md

 The most straightforward way to use this applications is to download the repository, open the SLN file in Visual Studio, build the application, then click Run.

+## Suggested Entry Data

+Zip Code 1: 12345 - Schenectady, NY
+Zip Code 2: 96821 - Honolulu, HI

+Using these values will produce markedly different comaprison data, though any valid US Zip Codes will work.
+Some error-checking is present within the program to prevent duplicate or invalid Zip Code entries.